 Special features of the system include remote control operation, a shutoff timer, and a sleep mode that will slowly raise the temperature during the night to allow for greater efficiency.
 It also includes a turbo setting to reduce the temperature in a room or space more quickly.

 Whether you are looking for a DIY mini split AC unit or having a mini-split system installed by a professional, the process is quick and easy, making installation only a fraction of the initial investment.
 Installation is a simple three-step process that includes:

 Running the refrigerant lines through the exterior wall to connect to the inside unit

 Installing the indoor air handlers

 What is the difference between a mini split AC unit and other air conditioning systems?

 Ductless mini split systems and traditional split air conditioning systems are both effective ways to cool down a home, and both use an indoor unit and an outdoor unit that are connected.
 The primary difference between the two options is traditional AC is a ducted system that requires a series of ducts to deliver cooled air, and ductless systems do not.
 Additionally, with a mini-split system, the indoor unit will be controlled by remote control.
-A traditional air conditioning system will be controlled with a thermostat.
+A traditional air conditioning system such as these manufactured by Goodman, will be controlled with a thermostat.

-How long does it take to cool a room with a mini-split?
+How long does it take to cool a room with a mini-split air conditioner?